Johnny850807/XML-TriMago/README.md

 # XML-Final-Project-Presentation
 TriMago is a webapp providing various restaurant options near MingChang university for every student, and here the github page contains an open source of it.

+TriMago is deployed on a Tomcat server for using Java servlet model and TriMago a XML-based webapp.

 ## Html
 - All web designs in HTML present here.